kimty15/CI-CD-with-DVC-/README.md

-# Using DVC for CI/CD ML project
+# Using DVC and Github Actions for CI/CD ML project